AgoraNomic/Help/Quickstart.md

 ### Taking Actions

-Most actions are done simply by saying "I \[do the action\]" in agora-business.
-Some actions have conditions you have to meet, outlined in the rules.
-If you make a mistake taking an action, other players will gladly help you fix it.
+Most actions are done "by announcement" which means you simply declare that you do it in agora-business (or more rarely agora-official).
+Some actions have restrictions, which are outlined in the rules.

+If you make a mistake while trying to perform an action, other players will gladly help you fix it.

 ### Registration